 Lisette: There’s very few programs I think that would be able to satisfy those needs.
 I suppose that is the downside.
 What are some of the common challenges that you see throughout the year?
-There must be a huge list but I know if there’s anything that just jump out at you as across the board challenges.
+There must be a huge list but I know if there’s anything that just jumps out at you as across the board challenges.

 Chris: I was running a client working, training workshop this morning, remotely interesting is to prove that it actually works.
 I’m at home at the moment, in my little office in the home and I was working with a client up in North Hampton, actually running their training program remotely using video conferencing and so on and shifting documents around, but often there are issues like “I only pay you to be able to fix time.”
-The contracts of terms and conditions of employment for example hold things back and I think a lot of management leaders’ view flexible working as a cost, not a business benefit.
+The contracts of terms and conditions of employment, for example, hold things back and I think a lot of management leaders’ view flexible working as a cost, not a business benefit.

 Lisette: Oh interesting.
 Considering how much money it saves, so that’s a very interesting perspective.

 Chris: It’s only when they begin to see the business benefits starting to come through, hitting targets earlier, increased productivity, more client satisfaction and surveys, that sort of thing, maybe even better start retention, which is a key driver here at the moment, keeping the key skills and expertise you’ve got, things like that.
 It’s only when they start seeing that coming through, I think maybe I’ll change a bit.
 It is a benefit.
-Yes there is a cost to set it up in all sorts of areas but long term, if they take the longer term view, they’ll see the benefit of it.
+Yes, there is a cost to set it up in all sorts of areas but long term, if they take the longer term view, they’ll see the benefit of it.

 Lisette: I can imagine that it would take some time to take the culture of an organization.

 Chris: It does, very much so.
-Many people step in to this sort of type of working without realizing they are generating a culture change in the organization and that catches them out sometimes.
+Many people step into this sort of type of working without realizing they are generating a culture change in the organization and that catches them out sometimes.

 Lisette: Right.
-So then the challenges are sort of the speed, and actually one thing that comes up is when you’re doing your remote coaching, what would be different about doing it remotely for you than doing it in person?
-Clearly there’s an engagement issue.
+So then the challenges are sort of the speed, and actually, one thing that comes up is when you’re doing your remote coaching, what would be different about doing it remotely for you than doing it in person?
+Clearly, there’s an engagement issue.
 When you’re in person, people are sort of they have to be there, they have to listen.
 When you’re online sometimes you don’t know if they’re checking their email or how engaged they are.
 How do you deal with that?